9 Can’t-Miss Things to Do in Anchorage, Alaska

 While Anchorage’s restaurants are largely low-key (you’ll probably see more people wearing Xtratuf boots than something laced or heeled), it doesn’t mean the kitchens aren’t churning out some impressive food.

 Case in point: Altura Bistro.
-Don’t let its strip mall location fool you; it’s one of the hardest places to get a table in town.
-The dinner menu features entrées like king crab mac and cheese or halibut in lemon-tarragon butter with a pea purée, wild mushrooms, shallot confit, and bacon crumbles.
+Don’t let its strip mall location fool you; it’s one of the hardest places to get a table in town—and that was before the owner/chef, Nathan Bentley, was named a 2024 James Beard Foundation Best Chef semi-finalist.
+The dinner menu features entrées like king crab mac and cheese or halibut in saffron butter, with lemon-herb polenta, Castelvetrano tapenade, and asparagus.
 Be sure to get dessert.
-The pop rocks topped prosecco cheesecake is *chefs kiss*.
+The Pop Rocks–topped prosecco cheesecake is a winner

 Other spots that should make your Anchorage short list:

-Oh, and be sure to get a reindeer hotdog at some point—there are oodles of stands downtown.
+Oh, and be sure to get a reindeer hot dog at some point—there are lots of stands downtown.

 Anglers line the shores of Fish Creek, the only urban king salmon fishery in the world.